 We recognize that a transition to a compliant ELD platform can be a challenge, but by keeping in mind some of the key points above, you can help ensure a smooth transition for your fleet.

-Whether your fleet is operating on ELDs in the U.S. today or is looking to make the switch ahead of June 2021, Trimble is committed to compliance with the Canadian ELD standard in advance of the upcoming deadline.
+Whether your fleet is operating on ELDs in the U.S. today or is looking to make the switch ahead of schedule, Trimble is committed to compliance with the Canadian ELD standard in advance of the upcoming deadline.

 Do you have additional questions about ELDs and how Trimble can help you maintain compliance?
 Contact us today to learn more about our eDriver Logs® ELD solution and how we can help you migrate to ensure continued compliance and safety in the months and years ahead.